pentagridsec/smsgate/README.rst

 ``SMSgate`` is a multi-modem interface based on the Python module `python-gsmmodem-new <https://github.com/babca/python-gsmmodem>`_, which is used for receiving and sending SMS.
-The main use case for this SMS gateway is receiving SMS and to forward the SMS or to allow XML-RPC clients to fetch SMS via an API.
+The main use case for this SMS gateway is receiving SMS and to forward the SMS as E-mail or to allow XML-RPC clients to fetch SMS via an API.
 The second use case is to send SMS alarms for service monitoring purposes.